wp-plugins/gotmls/readme.txt

 == Description ==

-It is almost impossible to detect every possible Malware threats, therefor this scanner may only find specific security threats and vulnerabilities that were know by me at the time of the latest release.
-Updated definition files can be downloaded within this plugin.
+As is, this plugin only scans for the use of the eval function on your site.
+If you register on gotmls.net you will have access to new definitions of "known threats" and added features like automatic removal and patches for specific security threats and vulnerabilities.
+Updated definition files can be downloaded automatically within the admin once your Installation Key is registered.

-Updated Apr-6th
+Updated Apr-12th

 == Installation ==

 1. Download and unzip the plugin into your WordPress plugins directory (usually `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' menu in your WordPress Admin.
+1. Register on gotmls.net from you admin page to have access to new definitions of "known threats" and added features like automatic removal and security patches.

 == Frequently Asked Questions ==